top of page

 Chairman, The National Center for Emotional Wellness

-The National Center defines emotional wellness as an awareness, understanding, and acceptance of our feelings and the ability to navigate challenges and change.
+The National Center defines emotional wellness as an awareness, understanding, and acceptance of our feelings and the ability to manage effectively through challenges and change.

-As an emotional wellness consultant, I'm frequently asked if I could provide concrete strategies or tools to foster our emotional well-being.
+As an AI-Integrated Emotional Wellness consultant, I'm frequently asked if I could provide concrete strategies or tools to foster our own emotional well-being.
 Following is a concise list of things you can do for yourself.
-Feel free to share these with your friends and loved ones:
+Please share these with your friends and loved ones:

 1. Become aware of your feelings and try to label them (e.g., “I’m feeling nervous."
 “I’m feeling sad.”
 “I’m feeling frustrated.”
 "I'm feeling angry." etc.